THE IDEA BEHIND MONONODES

 With this website I want to reveal the discrepancy between different approaches and hopefully enrich the ongoing discussion about it with my own approach.

 1. This website is a place where you can watch, analyze and compare behind the scenes footage with stills from the final movie side by side.
 In my opinion, this alone can be helpful to understand that “the look” is not starting in post.
 Most of the look is happening in camera/on set, and Color grading is a tool to complement it.

 This website shows my personal approach of recreating a look.
 My goal is to get as close as possible to the final look of a movie, but at the same time I want to keep the node tree as minimal as possible.
-If some colors or other things do not line up, that is totally fine with me.
+If some colors do not line up, that is totally fine with me.
 Some grades might be a little “off” due to the data of the footage itself, others due to my choice not to tweak every detail to match perfectly.